jexia/semaphore/specs/README.md

 A flow defines a set of calls that should be called chronologically and produces an output message.
 Calls could reference other resources when constructing messages.
 All references are strictly typed.
 Properties are fetched from the given proto buffers or inputs.

 All flows should contain a unique name.
 Calls are nested inside of flows and contain two labels, a unique name within the flow and the service and method to be called.
+A dependency reference structure is generated within the flow which allows Maestro to figure out which calls could be called parallel to improve performance.

 ```hcl
 flow "Logger" {